Group representations in the homology of 3-manifolds: Abstract

 \section{Abstract}

 If $M$ is a manifold with an action of a group $G$, then the homology group $H_1(M,\Q)$ is naturally a $\grpalg$-module, where $\grpalg$ denotes the rational group ring.
-We prove that for every finite group $G$, and for every $\grpalg$-module $V$, there exists a closed hyperbolic~$3$-manifold $M$ with a free $G$-action such that the $\grpalg$-module $H_1(M,\Q)$ is isomorphic to $V$.
+We prove that for every finite group~$G$, and for every $\grpalg$-module $W$, there exists a closed hyperbolic~$3$-manifold $M$ with a free $G$-action such that the $\grpalg$-module $H_1(M,\Q)$ is isomorphic to $W$.
 We give an application to spectral geometry: for every finite set~$\cP$ of prime numbers, there exist hyperbolic~$3$-manifolds $N$ and $N'$ that are strongly isospectral such that for all $p\in \cP$, the $p$-power torsion subgroups of $H_1(N,\Z)$ and of $H_1(N',\Z)$ have different orders.
-We also show that, in a certain precise sense, the rational homology of oriented Riemannian $3$-manifolds with a $G$-action ``knows'' nothing about the fixed point structure under $G$, in contrast to the $2$-dimensional case.
 The main geometric techniques are Dehn surgery and, for the spectral application, the Cheeger-M\"uller formula, but we also make use of tools from different branches of algebra, most notably of regulator constants, a representation theoretic tool that was originally developed in the context of elliptic curves.